nshimiye/sails-with-passport-oauth2/README.md

 ```
 [link to Code for externalService model]()

-* Add required to manage signup with gmail
+* Add required logic to manage signup with gmail
 ```javascript
 // api/controllers/ExternalServiceController.js